Alphabet War: First stage

-The Second Stage
+Second stage

 Jireček's "Proposal", published in 1859 in Vienna.

 The second outbreak of the Alphabet War was caused by an attempt by the governor of Galicia Agenor Romuald Gołuchowski in 1859 to introduce a Latin alphabet, developed by the Czech philologist Josef Jireček on the basis of the Czech alphabet, into Galician schools.

 Both Moscophiles (including Bohdan Dedyckiy) and intellectuals who initially spoke in favor of Jireček's project opposed the reform.
 Even Joseph Lozynskyi voted against the introduction of Latin, considering the change a politically and culturally harmful act for Ukrainians.
 Other opponents included the Greek Catholic Metropolitan of Lviv Spyrydon Lytvynovych.
 The protests were also supported by other Slavists from Austria, including Franz Miklosich and even Jireček's father-in-law, Pavel Šafárik.
 To counter allegations of inconsistency of the Church Slavonic script with the vernacular Ukrainian language, they proposed to reform the Cyrillic alphabet "like Karadžić," rather than replace it.

 This wave of opposition was extremely strong among the intelligentsia, and a ministerial commission rejected the bill (7 votes to 2: two more abstained) in 1861.
 As a result, the Austrian Empire ended efforts to introduce the Latin script to Galicia.

 However, not long afterward a decree was issued by the Kaiser on 10 April 1861, stating that the administration and courts of the Austrian Empire did not have to, but could use Cyrillic in Ukrainian-language documents.
 This permissive wording allowed the Galician imperial authority (staffed mostly by Poles) to resist using the Cyrillic alphabet even in Ukrainian-language documents.